askoufis/transform-css-perf-repro/README.md

 Uncomment all the `Button` components in `src/App.tsx` and restart the dev server to see the initial page load slow down to >10s.

+Swapping to the `runtime-sprinkles` branch, we can see that using sprinkles at runtime within the component definition results in no bottleneck.
+The sprinkles file is only compiled once.

 ## Expectation

 Ideally the sprinkle file should only be compiled once by `vite-node`, however it seems to re-process it once for each component.